Classical Verification of Quantum Computations in Linear Time: Technical Overview

-Let's explain how \eqref{eq:39po}\eqref{eq:40po}\eqref{eq:41po} work at a high level.
-For security proofs, we will design a series of \emph{randomization operators}.
+In more detail, in our security proofs, we will design a series of \emph{randomization operators}.
 Corresponding to \eqref{eq:39po}\eqref{eq:40po}\eqref{eq:41po}, these operators are denoted as $\cR_1$, $\cR_2$, $\cP$.
-These operators are defined on the joint state of the client and the server.
-(Recall the phase information is originally sampled randomly on the client side thus purified joint state will be a large entangled state where different client side phases could be entangled with different server-side states.)
-These operators have the structure that they are in general a series of controlled operations where each controlled operation is controlled by the server-side branch subscript and operates on some client side register(s).
-These operators satisfy the following properties: \begin{itemize}\item The honest state is invariant under these operators; \item The ability to pass a test in \eqref{eq:39po}\eqref{eq:40po}\eqref{eq:41po} implies approximate invariance under the corresponding operator; \item the randomization transforms the state to the form that we aim at in each of \eqref{eq:39po}\eqref{eq:40po}\eqref{eq:41po}.\end{itemize} To give the reader a feeling of our technique, we give a minimum example, which only contains one gadget, that illustrates the first property (the honest state is invariant) of $\cR_1$: \begin{exmp} Expanding the honest state by writing down all the possible client side phases:
+These operators are defined on the joint state of the client and the server, and revise the client-side registers (possibly controlled by registers in other parties).
+These operators have the following properties: \begin{itemize}\item The honest state is invariant under these operators; \item The execution of the protocol or the ability to pass a test in each of \eqref{eq:39po}\eqref{eq:40po}\eqref{eq:41po} implies approximate invariance of the purified joint state under the corresponding operator; \footnote{The formal theorems corresponding to Theorem \ref{thm:2.3} and Theorem \ref{thm:2.4} will also be described in this way.} \item The output of a randomization perfectly has form that we aim at in each of \eqref{eq:39po}\eqref{eq:40po}\eqref{eq:41po}.\end{itemize} With these tool, when we analyze our subprotocols, the theorem statement will be ``if this test could be passed with high probability, the state will be approximately invariant under the corresponding randomization operator''.
+Approximate invariance under randomization operators composes with each other naturally and turns out to have much nicer properties than simply saying the server's state is close to a state that has a specific property: for example, randomization operators are efficient operators that operate on some specific registers, which allow us to prove some security properties that we need on the state are preserved.
+To give the reader a feeling of our technique, we give a minimum example, which only contains one gadget, that illustrates the first property (the honest state is invariant) of $\cR_1$: \begin{exmp} Expanding the honest state by writing down all the possible client side phases:

 This is the purified joint state of the client and the server since the client-side phase registers are explicit and entangled with the server-side system.
-Introduce randomness $\Delta_0,\Delta_1\in \{0,1\cdots 7\}^2$, and write out their registers explicitly:
+(Note that, the purified joint states have actually already been used in the previous subsections of this technical overview.)
+We make the client-side phase registers explicit since we will need to work on them, and omit the client-side key registers.
+Introduce randomness $\Delta_0,\Delta_1\in_r \{0,1\cdots 7\}^2$, and write out their registers explicitly (after purification):

 Then \eqref{eq:28to} is invariant under the following controlled-swap operations controlled by the server-side branch subscripts: